inkfinitystyle/inkfinity-platform/onboarding/schema.md

 Flag for manual review if:
 - No link fields were provided at all
 - More than 2 URLs fail va

+## AI Assistance

+After onboarding data is collected and before hub generation, an optional AI suggestions step may run.

+AI suggestions:
+- Do not modify raw onboarding data
+- Are presented for user confirmation
+- Are applied only if accepted

+Approved suggestions are merged before mapping rules are applied.